River Fun, Unique Artisans and Rich History: Top things to do in Elora and Fergus, Ontario

 Creek with high stone bridge above and cliffs on the sides

 Flowing through the center of Elora, Irvine Creek is a slow moving shallow river flowing into the nearby Grand River.
-Hike to the Elora Gorge Viewpoint in Victoria Park for cliff-side views down into the ravine, and learn about the creation of the gorge, as well as the geological formations that characterize the area.
-Follow the winding path through a bright cedar forest, and descend a steep rock staircase down to Irvine Creek.
-From the creek bed enjoy the tranquility of the slow flowing river, with spectacular views of the David St. bridge to the north and the convergence of the creek and the Grand River to the south.
-Be sure to keep our eyes peeled for wildlife, as great blue herons are known to roam the shallow waters in search of insects and small fish.
+Hike to the Elora Gorge Viewpoint in Victoria Park for cliff-side views down into the ravine, and learn about the creation of the gorge, and the geological formations that characterize the area.
+If you’re seeking more adventure, follow the winding path through the cedar forest, and descend the steep rock staircase down to Irvine Creek.
+From the creek bed you can really appreciate the immensity of the gorge, and you’ll have some pretty spectacular views of the David St. bridge to the north, and the convergence of the creek and the Grand River to the south.
+Be sure to keep your eyes peeled for wildlife, as great blue herons often roam the shallow waters in search of insects and small fish.

 Trestle Bridge Trail

-Connecting Fergus and Elora, the 4 km Trestle Bridge Trail is a popular trail showcasing amazing views over the Grand River from a historic rail bridge.
-The Trestle bridge, which ceased operation in 1989, is characterized by it's giant grand piers which rest on two of the original cut stone foundations built by the Canadian National Railway in 1869.
-Views from the bridge are second to none, providing a bird's eye view of the Grand River, teeming with wildlife from birds of prey to Great Blue Herons.
+Connecting Fergus and Elora, the 4 km Trestle Bridge Trail is a popular trail showcasing amazing views over the Grand River.
+This historic rail bridge (which ceased operation in 1989), is characterized by it's giant grand piers which rest on two of the original cut stone foundations built by the Canadian National Railway in 1869.
+The bird’s eye view from the bridge are second to none, and you’ll often spot birds of prey circling the skies above.
 Join the trail from the parking lot off Country Road 18, or follow the Centre Wellington Museum trails which snake through the countryside to connect the trail at the Wellington County Graveyard.

 Templin Gardens

 Along the beautiful Riverwalk in Fergus you'll find one of town's most enchanting hidden gems, the Templin Gardens.
 This beautiful collection of tiered landscaped gardens was once a large private garden designed and built by the Templin family from 1920-1934.
-John Charles Templin commissioned Scottish master mason Roger Bricker to create the gardens for his wife Annie who was an avid gardener.
+John Charles Templin commissioned Scottish master mason Roger Bricker to create these gardens for his wife Annie, who was an avid gardener.
 The beautiful stone staircases and curvy archways cascading down to the river edge give you a peek into Fergus' historic past.
-A lush colourful garden and small park near the entrance of the Templin Gardens provide the perfect tribute to the historic gardens that once bloomed on the grounds almost a century ago.
+Snap some pics and then relax in the small park near the entrance of the gardens which provides the perfect tribute to the historic gardens that once bloomed on the grounds almost a century ago.

 Elora Mill Spa